GUCares Employee Emergency Fund

 Frequently Asked Questions

-- COVID-19 relief grants are not subject to payroll tax for the duration of the current declaration of national emergency.
+- COVID-19 Relief and COVID-19 Fall 2020 Dependent Care grants are not subject to payroll tax for the duration of the current declaration of national emergency.

 - Non-COVID-19-related grants are subject to payroll taxes.